-- Player: Any person playing Badminton. - Match: The basic contest in Badminton between opposing sides each of one or two players. - Singles: A match where there is one player on each of the opposing sides. - Doubles: A match where there are two players on each of the opposing sides. - Serving side: The side having the right to serve. - Receiving side: The side opposing the serving side. - Rally: A sequence of one or more strokes starting with the service, until the shuttle ceases to be in play. - Stroke: A forward movement of the player's racket.
+- Player: Any person playing Badminton. - Match: The basic contest in Badminton between opposing sides each of one or two players. - Singles: A match where there is one player on each of the opposing sides. - Doubles: A match where there are two players on each of the opposing sides. - Serving side: The side having the right to serve. - Receiving side: The side opposing the serving side. - Rally: A sequence of one or more strokes starting with the service, until the shuttle ceases to be in play. - Stroke: A movement of the player's racket with an intention to hit the shuttle.